Western New England University School of Law: Employment

 According to Western New England Law's official ABA-required disclosures, 62.0% of the Class of 2022 obtained full-time, long-term, bar passage-required employment nine months after graduation, excluding solo-practitioners.
 Most employment was in firms of 1 - 10 attorneys or government.
 The main employment destinations for Western New England Law graduates are Connecticut, Massachusetts, and New York.

 Costs

 For the 2023-2024 academic year, tuition was $47,450 for the full-time program and $31,540 for the part-time program.
 Estimated total annual cost, including fees and living expenses, is $70,000.

+Rankings

+The Western New England University School of Law is ranked no. 159 in the U.S. News & World Report Best Law Schools.